 Sometimes black women don’t wear their hair natural.
 In my case these blonde braids, that I rock by the way, do not grow out of my head.
 Most common is the desire to see our natural hair.
 But perhaps we should experiment by giving a tuft of Afro hair to a white dude for him to look after for a week and see how they feel about weaves after that.
 But this is certainly beside the point: a black woman’s hair is no ones business.

 If your butt isn’t particularly big, the fact that you’re black means it is and a white dude wants to smack it, grab it and all the other things he’s seen in his favorite interracial adult video.

 6. “Beyoncé is so hot.”

 By stating Beyoncé is hot, or another famous black woman, it means you must have a great appreciation for black women’s beauty similar to that of a white guys appreciation for Lucy Liu.
 This means by extension there’s potential that you may be interested in me, which is unfortunate because this comment renders any chance of a romance obsolete.

 There could be situations where this could be of benefit: if in the future I’m married to a white dude, our family may be over at his family’s house for Thanksgiving.
 Race comes up: his step Mom and I have each other’s back.
 However, the fact that this comment is initially being said negates all of the above.
 I will never meet her because this friendship is void.

-Frankie Decaiza Hutchinson is the Online Editor at Galore Magazine.
+Frankie Decaiza Hutchinson was an online editor at Galore Magazine.
 She specializes in slow jams, gold jewelry, fried chicken, and hating.
 Follow @FrankieFatGold